urkorenu/Jenkins-pipeline-for-weather-app/README.md

 ## Pipeline Overview

-The pipeline consists of the following nodes:
+The pipeline is designed for seamless application deployment using a combination of tools and services.
+It involves the following nodes and processes:

-- **GitLab**: Sends triggers to start the pipeline.
+- **GitLab**: Serves as the source control and CI/CD trigger.
+Code changes in GitLab trigger the Jenkins pipeline through webhooks.

-- **Jenkins Master**: Receives the push from GitLab and triggers the worker node.
+- **Jenkins Master**: Acts as the orchestrator, receiving the webhook triggers from GitLab and managing the overall flow of the pipeline.
+The Jenkins master delegates tasks to the worker node, including building Docker images, running Terraform, and deploying to EKS using Helm.

-- **Jenkins Worker**: Executes the pipeline steps.
+- **Jenkins Worker**: Executes the tasks in the pipeline, including:
+  1. Cloning the GitLab repository.
+  2. Building and pushing Docker images to the registry.
+  3. Applying infrastructure changes via **Terraform**, including setting up or updating the AWS VPC, subnets, NAT gateway, and the **EKS cluster**.
+  4. Deploying the application to the EKS cluster using **Helm**.

-- **Deployment Instance**: The target instance where the application is deployed if the process completes successfully.
+- **Deployment Instance**: The application is deployed to the Kubernetes cluster (EKS) via Helm, making it available for end-users.

-- **NAT Instance**: A NAT instance that enables traffic from the private subnet to the internet.
+- **NAT Instance**: This instance resides in the public subnet and provides internet access for instances in the private subnet, such as the Jenkins worker and deployment instances.
+It allows for communication with AWS services and external resources.

-## Network Configuration
+### Network Topology

-- **Public Subnet**: Contains the NAT instance, which provides internet access to instances in the private subnet.
+- **Public Subnet**: Contains the NAT instance, which routes internet traffic to instances in the private subnet.
-- **Private Subnet**: Contains the Jenkins Worker, Jenkins Master, GitLab, and the Deployment Instance.
-These instances are isolated from direct internet access and communicate with the public subnet via the NAT Instance and are accessible through an Application Load Balancer (ALB).
+- **Private Subnet**: Hosts the Jenkins worker, Jenkins master, GitLab, and the deployment instance.
+These are isolated from direct internet access and communicate with the public subnet via the NAT instance.

+### Deployment Steps:
+1. **GitLab Trigger**: A push or merge request in GitLab triggers the Jenkins pipeline.
+2. **Terraform Infrastructure**: The pipeline provisions or updates AWS infrastructure using **Terraform**, including the VPC, subnets, and EKS cluster.
+3. **Docker Build**: The application is containerized using Docker, and the images are pushed to a Docker registry.
+4. **EKS and Helm Deployment**: The EKS cluster is updated, and the application is deployed using **Helm**, including the configuration of ingress and services.